tvieregge/TOS/README.md

 About
 =====
-TOS is a hobby operating system writtne in C and assembly (GAS)
+TOS is a hobby operating system written in C and assembly (GAS)

 The currently implemented features are
 * Bringing up the CPU (GDT, IDT)